TLia1/Lia-s-media-player/FEATURES.md

 - A **seek bar** with elapsed and total time
 - A **speaker toggle**, plus scroll the mouse wheel over the bar to change the volume

-**A built-in queue, just like videos.** Click more audio links and they line up behind the current one; the bar plays them one after another and the time read-out shows how many are waiting (a little `+N`).
+**A built-in queue, just like videos.** Click more audio links, and they line up behind the current one; the bar plays them one after another and the time read-out shows how many are waiting (a little `+N`).
 The volume is shared with the video player, so one setting controls everything.

 **Keeps playing in the background.** Hide the bar and the music keeps going; while no menu is open it stays on your HUD showing the track name.
 The same top-left button that brings hidden videos back works for hidden audio bars too.